oadultradeepfield/galaxy10-anomaly-detection/README.md

 ## Quick Overview

 For a comprehensive analysis, please refer to [this report](/reports/results.md).
 Overall, we identify a total of 14 anomalous galaxies out of the 1,774 galaxies in the testing set by combining the common anomalies detected by the three methods.
-You can explore the author's results either through the [notebook](/galaxy10-anomaly-detection.ipynb) or on [Kaggle](https://www.kaggle.com/code/psrisukhawasu/galaxy10-anomaly-detection).
+You can explore the author's results as well as the documentation either through the [notebook](/galaxy10-anomaly-detection.ipynb) or on [Kaggle](https://www.kaggle.com/code/psrisukhawasu/galaxy10-anomaly-detection).
 Below are some of the identified anomalies:

 ![Galaxies Flagged As Anomalies](/reports/figures/sampled_anomalies.png)